Overview

 Therapy

 Therapy can be a pivotal component in the treatment of individuals displaying signs of developing addiction.
-Cognitive-behavioral therapy (CBT),3 for example, may help individuals understand their addiction, identify causes for use, and develop coping strategies.
+Cognitive-behavioral therapy (CBT),3 for example, may help individuals understand their addiction, identify causes for substance use, and develop coping strategies.
 This form of therapy facilitates a change in thought patterns, leading to healthier behaviors and decision making.

 Medication